designer-for-camel/camel-designer/docs/how-to.md

 ## Extend menu options

 Camel Designer comes with a predefined set of menu actions the user can choose from.
-You start defining Camel routes by selecting a consumer component, for example a Timer component, and then you use other menu drop down lists to select EIP patterns or producer components.
+You start defining Camel routes by selecting a consumer component, for example a *Timer* component, and then you use other menu drop down lists to select EIP patterns or producer components.

+> *Note*: \
+**Consumer** components in *Camel* are starting activities, they 'consume' incoming events traversing the entire *Camel* route. \
+**Producer** components in *Camel* are mid-flow activities, they typically 'produce' outgoing events, like HTTP requests to external endpoints.

 At the moment Camel Designer is very limited in palette options while in 'prototype' version.
 You can however extend Camel Designer with custom configurations to create your own consumers and producers, and have them available in the menus.